MAIF/melusine/docs/advanced/PreTrainedModelsHF.md

-**Implementing solution : distil-camembert Models**
+**Implementing solution**

-As usual , the detector can be implemented this way , inheriting from a **MelusineTransformerDetector** base class.
-The detector adheres to the standard structure of a Melusine detector, with the addition of a method enabling machine learning-based detection.
+As usual , the detector inherites from a **MelusineTransformerDetector** base class, adheres to the standard structure of a Melusine detector, with the addition of a method enabling machine learning-based detection.
-The MelusineTransformerDetector class has multiple defined methods as demonstrated below
+The MelusineTransformerDetector class has one additional defined method **by_ml_detect** as demonstrated below

 ``` python
 class MelusineTransformerDetector(BaseMelusineDetector, ABC):